 Board and Secretariat of the Global Shippers' Forum

-The Global Shippers' Forum Board is made up of Directors elected by GSF members at the Annual General Meeting.
-The Board is responsible for supervision of the management of GSF, including its finances and corporate governance and overall mission and pupose.
+Global Shippers' Forum is governned by a Board of Directors drawn form the membership and confirmed at Annual General Meeting The Board is responsible for supervision of the management of GSF, including its finances and corporate governance and overall mission and pupose.

 GSF Board of Directors